by Dr. Lawrence Wilson

 In contrast, giving symptomatic remedies, for example, or other methods of healing that do not involve balancing the oxidation rate often do not improve the patientÕs overall vitality, even if all symptoms clear up.
 Therefore, the patient is left weaker in some way and is more open to problems in the future.

-Finally, recall that other doctors and practitioners use different methods to assess the oxidation type, and recommend different diets for each type.
-These may be very dangerous and I would avoid them.
+Recall that other doctors and practitioners use different methods to assess the oxidation type, and recommend different diets for each type.
+These may be very dangerous and we would avoid them.

 1) Eck, P., Interview in the Health View Newsletter, #27-29, 1979.